Ode to Mrs. Stacey Thomas

 in hindsight, it can also suffice to mention, although the Mrs.

-serve as a scathing warning of the fact that these attacks on or
+Nevertheless this edited commentary can serve as a scathing warning of the fact that these attacks on or

 against our senior citizens are not isolated to any specific time,